NestCrafts/nestjs-pgpromise/README.md

 ## Initialize

-You need five items in order to connect to MinIO object storage server.
+You need five items in order to connect to the PostgreSQL server.

 | Params     | Description |